matthiasbruns/android-kotlin-clean-architecture/README.md

 * NetworkModule
 * DogModule

-The AppModule ws describes above.
+The AppModule was describes above.

 ### PresentationModule